 In fact, the verses (Romans 8:18-23) around the passage which tells us that all creation (referred to in the KJV as "the creature") has been locked up in vanity also tells us quite definitively that all humanity will indeed be saved: "For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.
 For the earnest expectation of the creature waiteth for the manifestation of the sons of God.
 For the creature was made subject to vanity, not willingly, but by reason of him who hath subjected the same in hope, Because the creature itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God.
 For we know that the whole creation groaneth and travaileth in pain together until now.
-And not only they, but ourselves also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body."
-Notice that Paul said "the creature" (meaning creation, referring to all human beings - if not all biological beings who can look forward to things - and not just those who are in the body of Christ) has the earnest expectation of "the manifestation" of the sons of God" (referring to our appearing with Christ when He returns630), because "the creature itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God," and they wouldn't be looking forward to our appearing if they weren't going to benefit from it, which we know they will, since Paul wrote there that they shall be delivered from the bondage of corruption and will become "children of God" (not to be confused with those of us who are "the sons of God," which is a much more esteemed position - referring to our position as joint-heirs with Christ631 - although we are still technically "children of God" as well, even as "sons of God" - and yes, women who join the body of Christ are included in the "sons of God" label too, just as all women are in the "all men" reference in 1 Timothy 4, which just means "all humans").
+And not only they, but ourselves

+635 But not as the offence, so also is the free gift.
+For if through the offence of one many be dead, much more the grace of God, and the gift by grace, which is by one man, Jesus Christ, hath abounded unto many.
+And not as it was by one that sinned, so is the gift: for the judgment was by one to condemnation, but the free gift is of many offences unto justification.
+For if by one man's offence death reigned by one; much more they which receive abundance of grace and of the gift of righteousness shall reign in life by one, Jesus Christ.) - Romans 5:15-17 also, which have the firstfruits of the Spirit, even we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body."
+Notice that Paul said "the creature" (meaning creation, referring to all human beings - if not all biological beings who can look forward to things - and not just those who are in the body of Christ) has the earnest expectation of "the manifestation of the sons of God" (referring to our appearing with Christ when He returns636), because "the creature itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God," and they wouldn't be looking forward to our appearing if they weren't going to benefit from it, which we know they will, since Paul wrote there that they shall be delivered from the bondage of corruption and will become "children of God" (not to be confused with those of us who are "the sons of God," which is a much more esteemed position - referring to our position as joint-heirs with Christ637 - although we are still technically "children of God"638 as well, even as "sons of God" - and yes, women who join the body of Christ are included in the "sons of God" label too, just as all women are in the "all men" reference in 1 Timothy 4, which just means "all humans").
 In addition, verse 23 says that it's "not only they, but ourselves also," which means "they" (those who aren't in the body of Christ) and "ourselves also" (those who are in the body of Christ, referring to those "which have the firstfruits of the Spirit" - telling us that there will be others after those in the body of Christ who will also have the Spirit, based on the meaning of "firstfruits") will all enjoy "the redemption of our body" (our quickening, in other words, which is salvation; although "every man in his own order," of course).